yogishpa/s3-upload-perf/README.md

 1. Test with different file sizes to determine optimal settings for each transfer method
 2. Implement and test actual AWS DataSync (not simulated)
 3. Explore network optimization to improve upload speeds
-4. Test with different concurrency settings for the S3 CRT Client
+4. Test with different concurrency settings for the optimized configuration
-5. Test with S3 Transfer Acceleration enabled
+5. Test with different chunk sizes to find the optimal balance
+6. Test in different network environments and regions

 ## Test Scripts